 Skip to main content

-This guide will help you make a react application using Web3Auth tKey MPC SDK, covering the basic functionality of how to use it.
+This guide will help you create a React application using Web3Auth's MPC Core Kit SDK, covering the basic functionalities of how to use it.

 Live Demo: https://w3a.link/mpc-example